waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Pokémon Switching Menu (Corrected T1068-T1085): Selecting a Pokémon in the party list opens its action sub-menu (STATS, SWITCH, CANCEL).
 To switch: select 'SWITCH', then select the Pokémon to swap with from the party list.
 Press 'A' on target, then 'A' on 'SWITCH', then navigate to other Pokémon and 'A' to confirm.
 *   Battle Efficiency (Critique T1231 & T1260): Avoid prolonged battles with highly defensive Pokémon (e.g., Harden-spamming Metapod) or very low-level Pokémon if they offer low EXP for the time/PP invested.
 Balance agent recommendations (like `wild_encounter_evaluator_agent`) with own judgment on resource cost and battle efficiency.
 Prioritize trainer battles for EXP.
 *   Cautious Pathing Under Duress (Critique T1535 & T1540): When a Pokémon is critically injured and poisoned, pathing decisions must prioritize avoiding all optional engagements, even if it means a slightly longer route.
 The risk of being forced into a battle outweighs the minor time save of a more direct, but dangerous, path.
 (Failed to avoid VIRIDIANFOREST_YOUNGSTER5 at (14,18) on Turn 1519).
-*   Escape Mechanics (Learned T1553-1555, T1573-1579): Escape chance depends on lead Pokémon's Speed vs. wild's Speed.
+*   Escape Mechanics (Learned T1553-T1555, T1573-T1579): Escape chance depends on lead Pokémon's Speed vs. wild's Speed.
 If Speed >= wild's, escape is guaranteed.
 If lower, chance increases with attempts.
 If escape is critical, lead with fastest available Pokémon that can survive a hit.
 *   WKG Tool Usage: Multi-step tool chains requiring output from a previous tool in the *same turn* (e.g., `tools_results.0.node_id`) are not supported.
 Break these into sequential, single operations per turn.
-(Learned T1584-1588).
+(Learned T1584-T1588).
-*   Battle Menu Navigation (Critique T1709): If manual menu navigation fails repeatedly, use `select_battle_option` tool sooner.
+*   Battle Menu Confusion (Critique T1709): If manual menu navigation fails repeatedly, use `select_battle_option` tool sooner.

 ## Defeated Trainers:
 *   OAK'S LAB (ID 40) - (6,6) - Rival Pixel (initial battle)